saadu35/FilmInsights/README.md

 # FilmInsights

 ### Project Overview
-In this project, i aim to analyze a dataset containing information about movies to identify correlations between various variables.
+In this project, I aim to analyze a dataset containing information about movies to identify correlations between various variables.
 The dataset includes details such as budget, gross earnings, ratings, and release years for a variety of movies.
-By leveraging statistical analysis and visualization techniques, i seek to uncover relationships and patterns within the data.
+By leveraging statistical analysis and visualization techniques, I seek to uncover relationships and patterns within the data.

 ### Data Source
-The data for this project is sourced from kaggle and it is a  CSV file named 'movies.csv'.
+The data for this project is sourced from Kaggle and it is a  CSV file named 'movies.csv'.
 It contains information about different movies, including attributes such as budget, gross earnings, ratings, release dates, and production companies.

 ### Tools
 The analysis is conducted using Python programming language and several libraries for data manipulation, visualization, and analysis.
 The key libraries employed in this project include: